vongohren/bekk-open-steemitpost/README.md

 ## Where does [Steemit.com](https://steemit.com/) and monetized upvotes come in?

-[steemit.com](https://intern.bekk.no/Open/Post/Edit/steemit.com) is a new blockchain content publishing platform that has upvotes and downvotes of the content that is posted.
+[steemit.com](https://intern.bekk.no/Open/Post/Edit/steemit.com) is a new blockchain content publishing platform that allow for upvoting and downvoting the posted content.
 Pretty similar to [reddit.com](https://www.reddit.com/).
 But the one part where steemit beats reddit, is a direct link between upvotes and cash, or crypto currency to be precise.

 [steemit.com](https://steemit.com/) has created a platform where users sign up for free, post content for free, and if the content is appriciated by the other users, the poster get money for free.
 The poster get rewarded directly for his contributions and efforts put into creating that specific content.

-This is starting to sound like a mail I would send out to millions of people to try to scam them, but honest to god, this really has potential.
-Again something they would have said.
+This is starting to something a scammer would have said, but honest to god, this really has potential.
+Again something they would have been very convincing about.

-The only way for me to be able to acctually prove to you that this platform is these things that im saying right here, is to tell you my short story on [steemit.com](https://steemit.com/)
+The only way to prove the validity of the platform is to tell you my experience with [steemit.com](https://steemit.com/)

 ## My short story on Steemit